Stratis-Dermanoutsos/Full-Stack-Notes/README.md

 ## Days - Knowledge gained

-Disclaimer: Days that are missing were spent with practice on a technology mentioned in the near previous ones.
+Days that are missing were spent with practice on a technology mentioned in the near previous ones.

+Tools I already know and use won't appear here.

 ### 1 HTTP